kathywu1201/Crochet_Pattern_Generator/README.md

    - `python3 cli.py scrape --project-type "Rugs" --pages 3`
    - `python3 cli.py upload --folder "/app/input_file" --bucket “crochet-patterns-bucket"`

-**PDF Processing container**
+**PDF Processor Container**

-- This container has scripts for process PDFs and output images, image vectors, and raw text instructions to put into RAG and LLM.
+- This container has scripts for process PDFs and output images and raw text instructions to put into RAG and LLM.
 - Instructions for running the model container:\
-   - `python3 process_pdfs.py --download`, download the PDFs from GCS.
+  - `python3 cli.py --download`, download the PDFs from GCS.
+  - `python3 cli.py --uploadpdfs`, uploads the downloaded PDFs into one folder on GCS for easy process.
-   - `python3 process_pdfs.py --process`, Process the PDFs, including extracting images(use pdfplumber and cvs), convert images into image vectors (SwinV2), and extract raw text from (Google Cloud Vision API).
+  - `python3 cli.py --process`, Process the PDFs, including extracting images(use pdfplumber and cvs) and extract raw text from (Google Cloud Vision API) the PDFs.
+  - `python3 cli.py --upload`, Upload the processed images and raw text to GCS

+**Image To Vector Container**

+- This container has scripts for convert the images to image vectors to put into RAG
+- Instructions for running the model container:\
+  - `python3 cli.py --download`, download the images from GCS.
+  - `python3 cli.py --process`, Convert the images to image vectors (user SwinV2)
+  - `python3 cli.py --upload`, Upload the processed image vectors to GCS

 **Image Descriptions container**
 - This container has scripts for running a gemini and asked it to generate image descriptions of the inputted image.
 - Instructions for running the model container:\
-   - `python3 generate_prompts_gemini.py --download`, download the images from GCS.
+   - `python3 cli.py --download`, download the images from GCS.
-   - `python3 generate_prompts_gemini.py --process`, generate image descriptions for the images, and save both txt files and formatted json files into local directory
+   - `python3 cli.py --process`, generate image descriptions for the images, and save both txt files and formatted json files into local directory
-   - `python3 generate_prompts_gemini.py --split`, split the json files into training, validation, and testing datasets and store in jsonl files
+   - `python3 cli.py --split`, split the json files into training, validation, and testing datasets and store in jsonl files
-   - `python generate_prompts_gemini.py --upload`, upload the image descriptions (txt file), fomatted json files, and splitted jsonl files to GCS bucket
+   - `python cli.py --upload`, upload the image descriptions (txt file), fomatted json files, and splitted jsonl files to GCS bucket

 **RAG container**
 - This container has scripts for rag pipline and prepare inference data that can pass to language model.